Film & Movies

 If John (With the help of Ed Catmull, Lasseter’s longtime Pixar colleague as the new president for Walt Disney Animation Studios) really was going to turn this situation around, then a break had to be made from the past.
 And fast.

 And since Sharon was pushing to put a “Disney Princess Enchanted Tales” DVD series (Which would feature all-new adventures of classic Disney characters like Aurora from “Sleeping Beauty” and Jasmine from “Aladdin”) into production (Which John & Ed worried might then undercut audience’s interest in “The Princess and the Frog,” that new feature that was supposed to revive traditional animation at the studio) … Clearly a change had to be made at the very top of DisneyToon Studios.

-So first Lasseter & Catmull got the "Disney Princess Enchanted Tales" line cancelled (The first -- and now only -- installment of this new series, "Follow Your Dreams," goes on sale in September).
+So first Lasseter & Catmull got the “Disney Princess Enchanted Tales” line cancelled.
+The first — and now only — installment of this new series was “Follow Your Dreams”.
 Then they got Disney management to remove Morrill herself.

 But beyond that … According to company insiders that I’ve spoken with, from here on in, DisneyToon Studios will concentrate on creating home premieres that help support various “Playhouse Disney” franchises.
 So look for this division of the company to now make DVDs that star the characters from “Mickey Mouse Clubhouse,” “My Pals Tigger & Pooh” and “Handy Manny.”

 As for Ms. Morrill … According to a company spokesperson that I exchanged e-mails with late yesterday, Sharon will ” … take on new duties at The Walt Disney Studios.”